-20 somber cover songs used in movie trailers, ranked
+21 somber cover songs used in movie trailers, ranked

 The sad song cover is the biggest thing to happen to movie trailers since the Inception “braam.”
-It’s hard to pinpoint where it all began, but they’ve been prevalent since David Fincher’s The Social Network — and the trend isn’t running out of steam.
-Earlier this month, Warner Bros. dropped the new trailer for Tomb Raider with a dark remix of Destiny’s Child’s “Survivor.”
+It’s hard to pinpoint where it all began, but they’ve been prevalent since that choir hauntingly covered Radiohead's "Creep" in the trailer for David Fincher’s The Social Network — and the trend isn’t running out of steam.
+Simon Heeger of 2WEI, which created one such cover song, the dark remix of Destiny’s Child’s “Survivor” for Warner Bros.’ new trailer for Tomb Raider, spoke with EW to unpack this phenomenon.

-“I think covering a classic is always really helpful to transfer the emotion that you had with that specific song,” Simon Heeger of 2WEI, which created the “Survivor” cover, told EW.
+“I think covering a classic is always really helpful to transfer the emotion that you had with that specific song,” Heeger says.
 “And since the whole trailer world is really about creating a very specific emotion, covers paired with a big impact and big dark sounds, I think that’s a very well-functioning combination.”

+In early 2020 came Candyman‘s use of Destiny’s Child’s “Say My Name,” a tune that hits on the premise of the story perfectly.
 Love ’em or hate ’em, this trend is our lives now.
-So, as one does on the internet these days, here’s a ranking of 20 of ’em.
+So, here’s a ranking of 21 of ’em.

 Much how The Girl on the Train ended up being a Gone Girl knockoff, so too did this song become a knockoff cover of Kanye West’s “Heartless.”